Jalabala Vaidya: Early life and career

 Vaidya's first international theatrical success came in Rome at the Teatro Goldoni where she performed Full Circle written by Gopal Sharman who was also present at the reading.
-The due soon embarked on a series of successful theatrical seasons on London’s West End, and performance tours all over Europe.
+The duo soon embarked on a series of successful theatrical seasons on London’s West End, and performance tours all over Europe.
 The British MP and columnist for The Sunday Times, Tom Driberg, said of Jalabala: “She performs exquisitely.”
 The critic of The Times, London was equally ecstatic and likened her to Isadora Duncan.

-Jalabala Vaidya also produces, performs in and narrates most of her husband’s highly acclaimed television films.
+Jalabala Vaidya also produced, performed in and narrated most of her husband’s highly acclaimed television films.
 To name some for which she is best known: India Alive, The Kashmir Story, The Sufi Way, Gitanjali and Gandhi’s Gita a play about Mahatma Gandhi’s translation of the Bhagavad Gita into simple Gujarati and how he and his wife Kasturba went through the final revision in the Himalayan foothills.